Cybersecurity

 Using maths to prove computer security

-Eureka prize winner Toby Murray from the University of Melbourne once thought maths was boring, but he now relies on it to secure critical computer systems.
+Eureka prize winner Associate Professor Toby Murray thought maths was boring, but he now relies on it to secure critical systems like those of Defence against hackers

 Directors’ duties and cyber security - it’s complicated

-University of Melbourne experts say managing cyber security risks is a core governance concern but a new mandatory directors’ duty would be a step too far.
+Effective management of cyber security risks is a core governance concern but the imposition of a new mandatory directors’ duty would be a step too far

 TikTok captures your face